jonathanmoregard/intentor/STYLE_GUIDE.md

-# Intentor Style Guide
+# Intender Style Guide

 ## Design Philosophy

-Intentor embraces a **mindful, non-coercive approach** to digital wellness.
+Intender embraces a **mindful, non-coercive approach** to digital wellness.
 Rather than blocking or punishing users, it creates gentle moments of reflection and intentionality.

 ### Core Principles